jacobjanak/Infinite-Image/README.md

 # Performance

+Developers must consider efficiency when dealing with images. **Infinite Image** does that for you.
 In this graph by [kinsta.com](https://www.kinsta.com), we can see that images are, by far, the largest files that websites have to load.

 ![Graph from Kinsta.com](images/graph.png)

-This is a major concern for developers.
-It's important to consider efficiency when dealing with images.
-Infinite Image does exactly that.